 Private Room: Have your own room, subject to availability, for a supplemental cost of $790.
 After booking your trip, please request a private room when you fill out your traveler information form and we’ll send a separate invoice for the cost.

 When planning your travel, we recommend that you arrive in Qingdao by 4 p.m. on Day 1 and depart from Guangzhou anytime on Day 14.
 Qingdao Liuting International Airport (TAO) and Guangzhou Baiyun International Airport (CAN) are both well-connected hubs.
 If you’d like assistance booking flights, let us know and we'll connect you to our flight specialists.

-This tour is fairly active; travelers should be reasonably fit and feel comfortable walking four to five miles each day, and remaining on their feet for long periods of time.
-Several parts of the tour involve some longer walks, including up and down stairs and on uneven ground.
+Travelers should feel comfortable walking between four and five miles over the course of each day and remaining on their feet for long periods of time.
+Several parts of this trip involve some longer walks, including up and down stairs and on uneven ground.